hand holding phone

 • Sample of fraudulent text message content: “Due to the merger of Financial Plus and Wanigas, online banking would not be available through regular portals.
 Click here to access your online banking.”

-Please be aware of potential fraudsters acting as the Wanigas Fraud Department making phone calls to get your credit or debit card number over the phone.
+Please be aware of potential fraudsters acting as the Financial Plus Fraud Department making phone calls to get your credit or debit card number over the phone.
 If you receive a call asking for your credit or debit card number, hang up.
-Wanigas will never ask you for this information over the phone.
+Financial Plus will never ask you for this information over the phone.

 IRS Email Scams